andraugust/andraugust.github.io/index.md

      <td width="50%" class="full">
      <p><em>2017-09</em></p>
          <p>
            Threes is a dice game.
-This post it its solution.
-Included are the rules of Threes and the backward induction steps used to solve it.
+This is its solution.
+Included are the rules of the game and the backward induction steps that are used to solve it.
          </p>
      </td>
      <td width="50%" class="full">